BitsadzeL/SFML-Shoot-the-gap-IBSU-/README.md

 # SFML-Shoot-the-gap-IBSU-

-Hello, This is your first C++ SFML Game Project at IBSU.
+Hello, This is our first C++ SFML Game Project at IBSU.

 Main Idea: